 Pawon Cave is located in the north part of Stone Garden Citatah.
 It can be reached with only a 30 minutes walk from the stone garden area.
 To enter the cave, visitors have to pay a separate ticket.
 The ticket is cheap at Rp5000.
 The cave itself is not a beautiful cave with breathtaking stalactites and stalagmite.

-Learn how human live, hunt, and eat during the ancient times by studying the artifacts that can also be found here.
+Learn how humans live, hunt, and eat during ancient times by studying the artifacts that can also be found here.
 Some of the artifacts excavated here are wooden tools, pottery, and stone weapons such as a spearhead.

 Stone Garden Citatah Opening Hours

-Stone Garden Citatah’s ticket Office opens from 06.00 AM – 18.00 PM.
-It opens every day including at most of National Holiday.
+Stone Garden Citatah’s ticket Office opens from 06.00 AM – 17.00 PM.
+It opens every day including at most National Holiday.

 |Stone Garden Citatah Opening Hours|